techmilldenton/intro-to-webdev/_homework/command-line.md

 3. Now let's figure out what directories reside in our home directory by running the command `$ ls` to list all of the directories and files in the current working directory.

-4. Move into the _Desktop_ directory by running the command `$ cd <span class="typ">Desktop`.
+4. Move into the _Desktop_ directory by running the command `$ cd Desktop`.
 Now run `$ ls` again to see all of the files and folders located on your computer's desktop.

 5. Now that we have entered a few commands, use the _up_ and _down_ arrow keys to navigate to previous commands you've entered.

 6. Let's make a new folder on the desktop.
 Run `$ pwd` to make sure you are in the Desktop directory.
-If not, navigate to the _Desktop_ directory by running `$ cd <span class="typ">Desktop`.
+If not, navigate to the _Desktop_ directory by running `$ cd Desktop`.

 7. Then, run `$ mkdir test`.
 This will make a new directory on your desktop called _test_.
 Take a look and make sure it is there!
 You can make multiple directories at the same time by putting a _space_ between the directories names.
 For example, `$ mkdir test test2`.